Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems

 \subsection{Discussion and Limitations}

 In general, iSAC performs well in the variety of scenarios presented.
 When the task is feasible, trajectories are asymptotically stable and the cost is generally decreasing from time step to time step as a result of applying condition \eqref{new_improve}.
 Nevertheless, near the desired equilibrium, the behavior of the cost sometimes deviates from what one would expect, even when the control task is feasible.
-As an example, in the rightmost panel of Fig.~\ref{fig:costs} the cost is not continuously decreasing near the equilibrium, although, in both of these examples, the system is effectively stabilized when the unexpected behavior occurs (the cost value is less than 0.01).
-There are three ways to explain this; first, in order to speed up the solution process, the backtracking process (final step in the solution of the open-loop problem) in all examples presented in this paper was stopped after 10 iterations.
+As an example, in the rightmost panel of Fig.~\ref{fig:costs} the cost is not continuously decreasing near the equilibrium, although the system is effectively stabilized when the unexpected behavior occurs (the cost value is less than 0.01).
+There are three possible explanations for this.
+First, in order to speed up the solution process, the line search (Section~\ref{howlong}) in all examples presented in this paper was stopped after 10 iterations.
 While for the majority of cases 10 iterations were sufficient to satisfy the sufficient descent condition \eqref{new_improve}, on some occasions more iterations were necessary.
 As a result, a small increase was observed in the cost in these time steps.
 Another factor to consider is numerical tolerance.
-For example, from the simplified model \eqref{djdlam_first_order}, depending on the value of the mode insertion gradient, it could be the case that the required $\lambda$ value that achieves the sufficient decrease descent is smaller than the minimum tolerance of numerical integrators.
+From the simplified model \eqref{djdlam_first_order}, depending on the value of the mode insertion gradient, the required $\lambda$ value that achieves the sufficient decrease descent could be smaller than the minimum tolerance of numerical integrators.
 This issue appears often near the equilibrium where systems are more sensitive to the duration of an action.
-One way to deal with this issue is to switch to the duration-independent, state feedback version of iSAC near the equilibrium (Theorem~\ref{sac_lqr}).
-Finally, from Proposition~\ref{exists pair}, it is possible that the selected sampling time $t_s$ is not sufficiently small to achieve (recursive) feasibility of \eqref{final_isac_improv}.
+Finally, from Proposition~\ref{exists pair}, it is possible that the selected sampling time $t_s$ was not sufficiently small to (recursively) satisfy \eqref{final_isac_improv}.
 Since the open-loop problem in iSAC can be solved quickly and efficiently, a strategy for selecting $t_s$ is to start with small values and gradually increase $t_s$ until \eqref{final_isac_improv} is violated.